Pardon Me, Turkey, Is This Stool Taken? Scientists Turn Poultry Poop Into Fuel

 "It is an environmental burden, and people are still trying to figure out what to do with it," Gross says.

 The team started with poultry feces because it was an abundant and promising material.
-Annually, the world's poultry dishes out from 625 to 938 metric tons of poop, which is high in carbon and nitrogen — the chemical elements needed for energy generation.
+Annually, the world's poultry dishes out from 625 to 938 million metric tons of poop, which is high in carbon and nitrogen — the chemical elements needed for energy generation.
 Compared to cow manure, which is usually spread out over pastures, chicken and turkey waste is easier to obtain and handle because it's concentrated in smaller areas.

 So the scientists gathered some poultry droppings, ground them manually with a mortar and pestle, then put them into autoclaves (heated, high-pressure containers), simulating conditions for the natural formation of coal.
 They experimented with different temperatures and techniques, compared the outcomes, and outlined the most efficient "recipes."

-Note: A previous version of this story misstated how much poop the world's poultry produces.
-That figure is between 625 to 938 million metric tons, not 625 to 938 metric tons, as previously stated.